umobi/UIContainer/README.md

 This protocol is important because all containers need to know the parent view controller that is the root of the leaf in the call stack.

-Let's start with to top viewController.
+Let's start with the top viewController.
 The first view controller that should exist in any app is the `UIWindow.rootViewController`, this is the only one obligated by UIKit.
 So, pretend that the root class is WindowViewController, now all UIView inside the container presented inside WindowViewController will hold the WindowViewController as parent.

 If you have windowViewController with `containerA<UIView>` with `containerB<UIViewController>` with `containerC<UIView>`, this means that containerA and containerB will have the parent view controller as WindowViewController and containerC will have the containerB.UIViewController as its parent.